Shaw Local

 National touring artists Blind Melon, known for their smash hit “No Rain,” will headline the festival stage Thursday, July 3, while Chicago punk band The Smoking Popes will perform just prior to Blind Melon.

-The stage is located along the Riverfront in downtown Dixon.
+The stage is located along the riverfront in downtown Dixon.

 Music fans celebrate Friday night headliner Travis Denning July 1, 2022 at Dixon’s Petunia Fest.
 Lots more music to be heard on Saturday and Sunday at the festival.